chriswendt/ietf/draft-ietf-stir-passport.md

 In addition, the JSON header and claim members MUST follow the lexicographical ordering and character and string rules defined in [RFC7638] Section 3.3.

+**5.1 Example PASSport deterministic JSON form**

+For the example PASSporT Payload shown in Section 3.2.2.3, the following is the deterministic JSON object form.

+	{"iat": 1443208345,"otn":"12155551212","duri":"sip:alice@example.com",
+	  "mky":"sha-256 02:1A:CC:54:27:AB:EB:9C:53:3F:3E:4B:65:2E:7D:46:3F:54:
+	  42:CD:54:F1:7A:03:A2:7D:F9:B0:7F:46:19:B2,sha-256 4A:AD:B9:B1:3F:82:
+	  18:3B:54:02:12:DF:3E:5D:49:6B:19:E5:7C:AB:3E:4B:65:2E:7D:46:3F:54:42:
+	  CD:54:F1"}

 **6. Human Readability**

-For many applications, JWT [RFC7519] and JWS [RFC7515] can use Base64 encoding to the Header and Claims sections as specified.
+JWT [RFC7519] and JWS [RFC7515] are defined to use Base64 and/or UTF8 encoding to the Header, Payload, and Signature sections.
 However, many personal communications protocols, such as SIP and XMPP, use a "human readable" format to allow for ease of use and ease of operational debugging and monitoring.
 As such, specifications using PASSporT may provide guidance on whether Base64 encoding or plain text will be used for the construction of the PASSporT Header and Claim sections.

 **7. Security Considerations**